Design Funnel Steps Easily

 Order Bump Revenue

-Total sale from Upsell refers to the total income that your funnel generates from selling the Upsell offer.
+Total sales from Upsell refers to the total income that your funnel generates from selling the Upsell offer.

 Total sale from Upsell

-Total sale from Downsell refers to the total income that your funnel generates from selling the Downsell offer.
+Total sales from Downsell refers to the total income that your funnel generates from selling the Downsell offer.

 Total sale from Downsell